 Here are two of the biggest allies I have in my arsenal to nourish and calm my mind.

-There are a lot of supplements out there and trying to find what’s right for you can sometimes be dizzying.
-But studies have shown that up to 75% of adults in the US are not meeting the 320 mg (women) or 420 mg (men) of magnesium needed daily.
+There are a lot of supplements out there and trying to find what’s right for you can be dizzying — but there are a few no-brainers.
+Studies have shown that up to 75% of adults in the US are not meeting the 320 mg (women) or 420 mg (men) of magnesium needed daily.

 Why is this a problem?